-The proposed subdivision provides a connection throughout the development.
+The proposed subdivision provides vehicle and pedestrian connections throughout the development.
 By providing these connections, the intent of providing a maximum block length and connectivity have been met.
 Adding additional streets to break of block length would only create unsafe circulation.
 As shown on the site plan, the proposed subdivision provides a safe an efficient circulation pattern throughout the development for vehicles and pedestrians.
 Therefore, additional streets are not necessary.